symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Let’s get into some code
 ************************

-Are you curious to see what happened in genesis block?
-Run the following code to find it out.
+Are you curious to see what happened in the genesis block?

 .. example-code::